mapr-emea/mapr-ansible/README.md

 * MapR 6.0.0 with MEP 4.0.x (branch mapr-6.0.0-MEP-4.x)
 * MapR 5.2.x (branch mapr-5.2-MEP-3.0.x)

-## Known issues / not yet implemented for MapR 6.1

-* Hue HBase Thrift integration is not working
-* Kerberos was not yet tested
-* New ecosystem components delivered with MEP 6.0 are not yet implemented.

 ## Supported OS

 * Redhat 7 or higher